ComputationalRegulatoryGenomicsICL/cageflow/README.md

 ### Examples

 1. Call TSSs from the test yeast paired-end CAGE reads using the locally stored test STAR index and the `BSgenome.Scerevisiae.UCSC.sacCer3` R package.
 The package will be automatically downloaded and installed within the CAGEr container on the fly and will be used there with CAGEr.
-In this example, the user needs to provide full paths to the test FASTQ files in `samplesheet_sacer_pe_template.csv` and the path to a "scratch" (or any other convenient) storage space for the Nextflow work directory:
+To run this example, the user needs to provide full paths to the test FASTQ files in `samplesheet_sacer_pe_template.csv` and the path to a "scratch" (or any other convenient) storage space for the Nextflow work directory:

 ```bash
 nextflow run customcageq/main.nf \